cgreenhalgh/daoplayer/docs/fileformat.md

 If the scene has Javascript code specified in `onload` or `onupdate` then this is executed first, as appropriate (i.e. `onload` if the scene is being loaded and `onupdate` if it has already been loaded and is being updated).

+If a volume function returns an array then this is assumed to define a piece-wise linear-interpolated function of `trackTime` (in seconds).
+For example, a smooth fade in over three seconds at the start of the track would be `[0,0,3.0,1.0]`.

 ### Standard variables

 `position`: last known user position (WGS-84 coordinates, i.e. GPS).
 Nulll or undefined if there has been no position reported since the app started.
 Value is an object with fields: